kevinmatthes/lox/tests/README.md

 # `./tests/`

-This directory contains the tests for the project.
+This directory contains the `main` function for the tests of the project.

+It will be linked against the library defined in `../libloxtests` in order to invoke and evaluate them.

 <!----------------------------------------------------------------------------->